-- develop a more thorough understanding of how their behavior effects the broader communities;
+- Develop a more thorough understanding of how their behavior effects the broader communities; and

-Student Conduct cases are initiated at many levels.
-The majority of cases are handled by the residence life staff, Director of Residence Life, individual faculty members, the Associate Dean of Students or the Peer Review Board.
+Student conduct cases are initiated at many levels.
+The majority of cases are handled by the residence life staff, director of residence life, individual faculty members, or the Peer Review Board.

-- provided an opportunity to present information on his or her behalf;
+- Provided an opportunity to present information on his or her behalf; and

 a.
-Students are entitled to one appellate hearing and will be informed, in writing, of the body(ies) which will be available to hear their appeal.
+Students are entitled to one appellate hearing and will be informed, in writing, of the body(ies) that will be available to hear their appeal.

 b.
 Students will be notified, in writing, regarding the appropriate filing processes for their appellate hearing.